If you come from a family with dysfunction or alcoholism you may know enabling

-There are lots of reasons for enabling
+What are the reasons for enabling

-No one sets out to be an enabler of bad habits, unhealthy behaviors, abuse or addiction.
+No one sets out to be an enabler of bad habits, unhealthy behaviors, abuse, or addiction.
 Enabling can be as simple as getting more food or beer for someone who’s already had enough.
 You want to make that person happy.
 Or that person may scream at you if you don’t do it.
-Both cases are examples of letting someone get away with pushing you around and opposite of helping.
+Both cases are examples of letting someone get away with pushing you around and the opposite of helping.

 With regard to addictions, you may love someone struggling with a dangerous substance use, and she’s in grave danger.
 So you do one thing after another to avert disaster.
 You’re always in a crisis, but you think, just this once, we bail her out of jail.
 Or he promised he’ll quit drinking.
 You want to believe him, but before you know it, you’re in a dangerous pattern of enabling.
 The person you care about expects you to handle everything, and you keep doing it.

 When your compassion or caring becomes problematic, you’re enabling

 In Codependent No More, Melody Beattie defines enabling:

 “Enabling is therapeutic jargon that means a destructive form of helping.”